Virus postpones Westminster Kennel Club's annual dog show

 “The health and safety of all participants in the Westminster Kennel Club Dog Show are paramount,” the group said in a statement.
 “We appreciate the community’s continued interest and support as we delay the show to a time when we can safely convene.”

-The dog show attracts competitors from around the U.S. and is normally held in February at Madison Square Garden.
-Last year it was moved to June and held at the Lyndhurst estate in suburban Tarrytown, north of New York City.
+The 144-year-old dog show attracts thousands of competitors from around the U.S. and is normally held in February, with semifinal and final rounds at Madison Square Garden.
+Last year, it was moved to June and held outdoors at the Lyndhurst estate in suburban Tarrytown, north of New York City.
 Spectators weren’t allowed, and human participants had to be vaccinated or newly tested.

 A Pekingese named Wasabi won best in show, beating out a whippet, a French bulldog, an old English sheepdog, a German shorthaired pointer, a Samoyed and a West Highland white terrier.